JamesSerrago/-JamesSerrago-post-install-config/README.md

 <p>
 In order to configure teams we will need to head to the Admin Panel -> Agents -> Teams

-We can then name it something like Level II Support
+We can then name it something like Level II Support.
 </p>
 <br />